Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Introduction

 \section{Introduction}

 Deep Reinforcement Learning (RL) has gained many successes against humans in competitive games, such as Go~\cite{AlphaZero}, Dota~\cite{OpenAIFiveFinals}, and StarCraft~\cite{AlphaStar}.
-However, it still remains a challenge to build AI agents that can coordinate and collaborate with humans that the agents have not seen during training~\cite{kleiman2016coordinate,lerer2017maintaining,carroll2019utility,shum2019theory,hu2020other,knott2021evaluating}.
-Zero-shot human-AI coordination is particularly important in real-world applications, such as cooperative games~\cite{carroll2019utility}, communicative agents~\cite{foerster2016learning}, self-driving vehicles~\cite{resnick2018vehicle}, and assistant robots~\cite{ShadowDexterousHand}.
-Ultimately, we want to build AI systems that can assistant humans and augmenting our capabilities~\cite{AugmentingHumans,AugmentingHumansDistill} to make our life better.
+However, it remains a challenge to build AI agents that can coordinate and collaborate with humans that the agents have not encountered during training~\cite{kleiman2016coordinate,lerer2017maintaining,carroll2019utility,shum2019theory,hu2020other,knott2021evaluating}.
+This challenging problem, namely zero-shot human-AI coordination, is particularly important for real-world applications, such as cooperative games~\cite{carroll2019utility}, communicative agents~\cite{foerster2016learning}, self-driving vehicles~\cite{resnick2018vehicle}, and assistant robots~\cite{ShadowDexterousHand}, because it removes the onerous and expensive step of involving human or human data in AI training.
+Thus, studying this problem could potentially make our ultimate goal of building AI systems that can assist humans and augment our capabilities~\cite{AugmentingHumans, AugmentingHumansDistill} more achievable.

-The mainstream method for building state-of-the-art AI agents is through self-play RL~\cite{tesauro1994td,AlphaZero}.
-Self-play-trained agents are very specialized, and therefore suffered significantly from distributional shift when paired with humans.
-For example, in the Overcooked game, the self-play-trained agents only use a specific pot and ignore the others.
-However, humans use all pots.
-The AI agent ends up waiting unproductively for the human to deliver a soup from the specific pot, while the human has instead decided to fill up the other pots~\cite{carroll2019utility}.
-Since the AI agent has only encountered its own policy during training, it undergoes a distributional shift when it is paired with humans.
+An efficient scheme for training AI agents in collaborative or competitive settings is through self-play reinforcement learning~\cite{tesauro1994td, AlphaZero}.
+Due to its training paradigm, self-play-trained agents are very specialized since they only encounter their own policies during training and assume their partners will behave in a particular way.
+Therefore, those agents can suffer significantly from distributional shift when paired with humans.
+For example, in the Overcooked game, the self-play-trained agents only use a specific pot and ignore the other pots while humans use all pots.
+As a consequence, the AI agent ends up waiting unproductively for the human to deliver a soup from the specific pot, even though the human has instead decided to fill up the other pots~\cite{carroll2019utility}.